-For advancing the study of human-computer interaction, developing the mouse input device, and for the application of computers to improving organizational efficiency.
+For advancing the study of human-computer interaction, for developing the mouse input device, and for the application of computers to improve organizational efficiency.

 Douglas Engelbart was born in Portland, Oregon, in 1925 and holds a B.S. in electrical engineering from Oregon State University (1948) and an M.S.
 (1953) and Ph.D.
 (1955), also in electrical engineering, from UC Berkeley.
 After a stint as an assistant professor at Berkeley, he left for the Stanford Research Institute (SRI) in Menlo Park, California, where he stayed for two decades.